oliverlj/RealEstateScraper/README.md

 It also handles Private Internet Acces VPN to change IP as much as needed to bypass the website's limitations until all pages are scraped.

 ## What's new ?
+### To-do
+- Record exactly all the dates and time where the IP address has been tested and its disponibility for each datetime
+### Done
 - Handling PIA VPN `piactl` command line utility that has been added in update 1.6, instead of horrible manual AppleScript clicking —> way cleaner and resilient

 ## How to...?